 A representative for NYCHA declined to comment.

 Earlier this month, Pauley rejected a settlement between the U.S. Attorney’s office and the City of New York that would have required the city to put up $1.2 billion in additional funding for NYCHA and to come under federal monitor.
-Pauley suggested that any agreement should give HUD primary responsibility for NCYHA’s future viability, according to the New York times.
+Pauley suggested that any agreement should give HUD primary responsibility for NYCHA’s future viability, according to the New York times.

 In February, President Trump proposed an $8.8 billion cut to HUD’s annual budget, including the complete defunding of the Public Housing Capital Fund, which benefits NYCHA and other housing authorities.
 At the time, the White House justified the decision saying that affordable housing funding “should be a responsibility more fully shared with State and local governments.”